zitadel/zitadel/docs/docs/apis/proto/system.md

 > **rpc** AddInstance([AddInstanceRequest](#addinstancerequest))
 [AddInstanceResponse](#addinstanceresponse)

-Creates a new instance with all needed setup data
-This might take some time
+deprecated:  Creates a new instance with all needed setup data This might take some time